VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 ```

 - `key` is the key such as `k` ot `\t` to trigger the binding.
-- `name` is the name of the this binding such as `+buffer`  or `start debug`.
+- `name` is the name of the binding such as `+buffer` or `start debug`.
 as a prefix in the menu item
 - `exit` is an optional boolean property.
-When it is set to true, the transient will exit on selection of this item.
+When it is set to `true`, the transient menu will exit on selection of this item.
-- `command` is an optional property is used with command binding type.
+- `command` is an optional property used with command binding type.
-- `commands` is an optional property is used with commands binding type. an array of command string is expected.
+- `commands` is an optional property used with commands binding type.
+An array of command string is expected.
 - `args` is an optional property that is used to supply arguments to commands for `"command"` or `"commands"`.
-when `"command"` is used, the `args` will pass directly to the command being executed.
+When `"command"` is used, the `args` will be passed directly to the command being executed.
-when `"commands"` is used, an array of the augments is expected if augment passing is needed.
+When `"commands"` is used, an array of the arguments is expected if argument passing is needed.
-`null` can be used to indicate no arguments for a specific position if any subsequent command require an args.
+`null` can be used to indicate no arguments for a specific position if any subsequent command require an arg.